 A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 January 2015, and have not been applied in preparing this financial report.
-None of these are expected to have a significant effect on the financial report of the entity, except for IFRS 9 % inancial Instruments, which is not expected to be mandatory before 2016 and could change the classification and measurement of financial assets.
+None of these are expected to have a significant effect on the financial report of the entity, except for IFRS 9 "Financial Instruments", which has a mandatory effective date of 1 January 2018 and could change the classification and measurement of financial assets.
 The entity does not plan to adopt this standard early and the extent of the impact has not been determined.